-At CNN Town Hall, Sen. Marco Rubio Declines To Say He Won't Take NRA Money
+Florida Sen. Marco Rubio Softens On Gun Restrictions

 Loesch was joined on stage by Broward County Sheriff Scott Israel, who responding to President Trump's comments in which he supported arming teachers with firearms, said, "I don't believe teachers should be armed.
 I believe teachers should teach, but that's exactly what's wrong with this country."

-When asked about raising the age limit for purchasing firearms, Loesch defended the NRA's position, though earlier in the night, Rubio said he would support raising the age limit for those wanting to purchase AR-15 style rifles and would reconsider his position on large-capacity magazines.
+When asked about raising the age limit for purchasing firearms, Loesch defended the NRA's position.

-"If you are 18 years of age, you should not be able to buy a rifle," Rubio said.
-"I will support a law that takes that right away."

-Rubio also said he does not support arming teachers, but does support background check regulation reform, a point that both Nelson and Deutch agreed on as well.